Get out! Get involved! Volunteer!

 “NO BOUNDARIES” ART EXHIBITION VOLUNTEER

-Every year PEF helps support the all-district art exhibition, “No Boundaries”, which opens on Friday March 9, 2018.
-We are seeking adult volunteers who can commit to regular shifts weekdays Feb 26-March 7 to install in the gallery.
+Every year PEF helps support the all-district art exhibition, “No Boundaries”, which opens in the Spring.
+We are seeking adult volunteers who can commit to regular shifts on weekdays to install in the gallery.
 Volunteers also needed on Tuesday 3/31 to take down the show.
 This is a great opportunity to support our young artists and it’s a lot of fun!

 BECOME A FIELD TRIP CHAPERONE